Ozi-cheri/python-quiz-application/README.md

 * As the apllication was being developed,i performed manual testing regulary in the terminal making sure i get required outputs.

 ## Challenges Faced
-* When i checked my code,
+* I was unable to